JuliaLang/julia/doc/src/manual/code-loading.md

 Pub  = "c07ecb7d-0dc9-4db7-8803-fadaaeaf08e1"
 ```

-This project file implies the following `roots` map, if it were materialized as a Julia dictionary:
+This project file implies the following `roots` map, if it was represented by a Julia dictionary:

 ```julia
 roots = Dict(